douglaswelcome/sama-hubspot-site/README.md

 ### Required:
 * node version `^11.6.0`
 * npm version `^6.14.4`
-* access to Samasource production Portal (email dwelcome@samasource.org for access)
+* access to sama production Portal (email dwelcome@sama.org for access)
 * your own sandbox portal for development (instructions can be found here: https://offers.hubspot.com/free-cms-developer-sandbox)

 ### To Run Web Development and Images Optimization/Uploading